rgaveiga/optionlab/README.md

 Despite the code having been developed with option strategies in mind, it can also be used for strategies that combine options with stocks and/or take into account the profits or losses of closed trades.

+If you have any questions, corrections, comments or suggestions, just [drop a message](mailto:roberto.veiga@ufabc.edu.br).
+You can also reach me on [Linkedin](https://www.linkedin.com/in/roberto-gomes-phd-8a718317b/).

 ## Installation

 The easiest way to install *optionlab* is using **pip**: